Maumelle Country Club: History

 Since its opening in the 1970s, the course has hosted numerous events of different level.
 The course hosted its first major event in 1987, when it was the location of a satellite PGA event.
 In 1980, it served as a stop on the Tournament Players Association (TPA).

 In 2020, the club made headlines when it opposed a proposal to develop housing on nearby land.
 However, in 2023, the club raised concerns among neighbors over the planned development of a weddings and event center at the country club.

 In July 2020, Maumelle Country Club hosted the 47th Annual Maumelle Classic, which was subsequently decided in a playoff.
 In 2022 and 2024, they would host the 48th and 49th Annual Maumelle Classic.
-In July 2025, the course was the host of the 44th U.S. Mid-Amature Qualifier, an annual USGA qualifying event.
+In July 2025, the course was the host of the 44th U.S. Mid-Amateur Qualifier, an annual USGA qualifying event.
 The course is slated to host the 11th U.S. Women's Four-Ball Qualifier, which is also an annual USGA qualifying event, in late 2025.